Ed Mirvish Theatre: Key Brand Entertainment purchase and sale

 This sale prompted Aubrey Dan, owner of rival Toronto theatrical company Dancap Productions and minority shareholder in Key Brand Entertainment, to seek an injunction blocking the sale.
 On August 19, 2008, the request for an injunction was dismissed.

 By September 2008, Mirvish Productions formally closed a deal to purchase both theatres from Key Brand Entertainment.

 Mirvish Productions ownership

 2010s

-On December 6, 2011, the theatre was renamed to honour Ed Mirvish, who passed away in July 2007.
-The theatre then became known as the Ed Mirvish Theatre.
+On December 6, 2011, following the expiration of Canon's sponsorship, the theatre was renamed the Ed Mirvish Theatre in honour of Mirvish Productions co-founder Ed Mirvish, who had died in 2007.

-In February 2017, plans were announced to relocate the iconic Honest Ed's signs to the façade at the 244 Victoria St. entrance of the theatre, pending approval from the City of Toronto and further restoration of the sign.
+In February 2017, plans were announced to relocate the iconic signage of Honest Ed's—a former downtown department store that Mirvish had also owned—to the façade at the 244 Victoria St. entrance of the theatre, pending approval from the City of Toronto and further restoration of the sign.